 The cartilage in a newborn’s ears is very flexible and pliable for the first 6 weeks of life due to increased levels of estrogen in the infant.
 During this brief period of time, the ear can be easily shaped into a more natural shape.
 The EarWell™ Infant Ear Correction System takes advantage of this phenomenon.
 This plastic device is fitted around the infant’s ear within the first 6 weeks of life and holds the ear in a more typical shape and position as the cartilage hardens over the next several weeks.

 During clinical studies, EarWell™ was successful in reshaping infants’ ears and maintaining their new shape in more than 90% of cases.
-It is a non-invasive solution that negates the need for baby otoplasty or ear surgery later on.
+It is a non-invasive solution that negates the need for newborn otoplasty or ear surgery later on.
 The EarWell™ system does not appear to cause any pain or discomfort to the infant while it is being worn.
 It requires continuous use, but the entire treatment takes only 6 – 8 weeks.

 We encourage anyone who is considering EarWell™ to make an appointment with Dr. Morin immediately, as the window of opportunity for using the device passes very quickly.
 Dr. Morin will take the time to discuss your concerns and help you decide if EarWell™ is the right choice for your family.
-Consultations for EarWell™ can be performed at our New York City or Hackensack office – please contact us today to set up your appointment.
+Consultations for EarWell™ can be performed at our New Jersey, Hackensack office – please contact us today to set up your appointment.

 EarWell infant ear molding allows New Jersey patients a painless and noninvasive way to correct infant ears that are deformed.
 The treatment does not impact your newborn’s sleep schedule, ability to breastfeed, or hearing.
 The EarWell device is perforated, clear and easy to keep clean.
 Just be careful not to get the mold wet, as it affixed to your newborn’s skin with a safe adhesive.